spidersouris/termic/README.md

 You can change the connection string in [config/db_config.py](https://github.com/Spidersouris/termic/blob/main/config/db_config.py) to connect to your database.

-### Using local data
+### Using local data files

-Using local data with termic is far from being ideal.
+Using local data files with termic is far from being ideal.
 However, if it is your only option, here are a few tips:
 - You can use [pandas](https://pandas.pydata.org/) (or any other alternative Python data processing librairies) to process the .csv (translation memory) and .xlsx (glossary) files.
 - If you do use pandas, consider converting the .csv and .xlsx files to the [binary feather format](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_feather.html) to reduce disk usage and improve search time.
 To do so, you can use the [convert_to_feather.py script, that is available in the termic-data GitHub project](https://github.com/Spidersouris/termic-data/blob/main/scripts/convert_to_feather.py).
 - You can use [termic_pandas.py](https://gist.github.com/Spidersouris/e2509906b3a609f87947bc657bffabde) as a basis for your local deployment.